Olliers recognise that being accused of a criminal offence can have a profound effect on a person’s life and future aspirations.

 In summary, funding your case privately can give you the upper hand throughout the lifetime of your case.

-In general terms, Matthew and Richard specialise in cases likely to be heard in the Crown Court; Tim and Toby specialise in matters likely to be heard in the Magistrates Court.
+In general terms, Matthew, Richard and Sharmila specialise in cases likely to be heard in the Crown Court; Tim specialises in matters likely to be heard in the Magistrates Court.
 All four are heavily involved in pre-charge work.

 Call us on 0161 834 1515 or complete the online advice request form and we will call you back promptly.